Win Wood Fuel!

 2: But Hardwood burns longer than softwood…….

-We say: If you’re burning logs then yes, this is completely true.
+We say: If you’re burning traditional logs then yes, this is completely true.
 But you’re burning compressed pellets and so there is actually no difference.
 The main difference between hardwoods and softwoods is the density, there are more gaps in the structure of softwood, meaning that it burns faster in natural log form.

 During the process of pellet manufacture, the sawdust is compressed into pellets which are the same size, they simply squeeze more material into the softwood ones and so the mass and density is the same.